If you find a suspected European green crab or its shell in Washington, report it as soon as possible.

 Download the Crab Identification Guide and take pictures to confirm identification.
 At this time, we are not asking the public to kill suspected green crabs.
 This may sound counterintuitive, but is intended to protect native crabs from cases of mistaken identity.
 As an aquatic invasive species of greatest concern, it is illegal to possess a live European green crab in Washington.

 European green crabs are a globally damaging invasive species that pose a threat to Washington's economic, environmental, and cultural resources.
-Potential impacts include destruction of eelgrass beds and estuarine marsh habitats, threats to the harvest of wild shellfish and the shellfish aquaculture industry, the Dungeness crab fishery, salmon recovery, and a complex array of ecological impacts to food webs, which could negatively impact human uses and cultural resources of the Salish Sea.
+Potential impacts include destruction of eelgrass beds and estuarine marsh habitats, threats to the harvest of wild shellfish and the shellfish aquaculture industry, the Dungeness crab fishery, salmon recovery, and a complex array of ecological impacts to food webs.

 In areas where green crab have been able to establish reproducing populations, they have had dramatic impacts on other species, particularly smaller shore crab, clams, and small oysters.
 While green crab cannot crack the shell of a mature oyster, they can prey upon young oysters, and will dig down six inches to find clams to eat.
 One green crab can consume 40 half-inch clams a day, as well as other crabs its own size.